Predictia/AQUA/docs/sphinx/source/core_components.rst

 AQUA provides functions to interpolate and regrid data to match the spatial resolution of different datasets.
-AQUA regridding functionalities are based on the external tool `smmregrid <https://github.com/jhardenberg/smmregrid>`_ which operates sparse matrix computation based on externally-computed weights.
+AQUA regridding functionalities are based on the external tool `smmregrid <https://github.com/jhardenberg/smmregrid>`_ which operates sparse matrix computation based on pre-computed weights.

 Basic usage
 ^^^^^^^^^^^